lucia-auth/lucia/docs/pages/upgrade-v3/postgresql.md

 ### Email/password

 The SQL below creates a dedicated table `password` for storing user passwords.
-This assumes the provider id for emails was `email` and that you're already storing the users' emails in the user table.
+This assumes the provider ID for emails was `email` and that you're already storing the users' emails in the user table.

 ```sql
 CREATE TABLE password (